How Do I? Tompkins A-Z

 We are extremely happy that so many summer programs/camps will be offered this summer.

-• There are differences between “camps” and programs, workshops, or classes.
-Official camps must be registered with the New York State Health Department and meet specific criteria.
+• There are differences between regulated “camps” and programs, workshops, or classes.
+Regulated camps must be registered with the New York State Health Department and meet specific criteria.
 Some programs may be registered as school-aged child care programs through the Child Development Council but still call themselves camps.
-If you have any concerns or questions:

 The content was prepared as a public service by the Tompkins County Youth Services Department.
 The Department receives tax support from Tompkins County and the New York State Office of Children and Family Services.